 What?

-Because they they made a peace alliance with Israel, and we saw what happened on day one with the Twitter handle of the Israeli ambassador.
+Because they made a peace alliance with Israel, and we saw what happened on day one with the Twitter handle of the Israeli ambassador.

 People asking what we can do.

-Well, the Texas AG Paxton, you know, he literally discussed the federal judges' decision to order this temporary hold on Biden's 100-day deportation freeze.
+Well, the Texas AG Paxton, you know, he literally discussed the federal judge's decision to order this temporary hold on Biden's 100-day deportation freeze.

 This is what attorneys general ought to be doing all over the country.